ePages-de/epages-devportal/_posts/2018/2018-10-25-codetalks.md

 authors: ["Natalia", "Oliver Z."]
 about_authors: ["nzolotova", "ozscheyge"]
 ---
-Code Talks is one of the largest developer conferences in Europe.
-It takes place once a year and ePages developers regularly participate and enjoy the event.
-The conference takes place in a cinema where all attendees are provided with a free popcorn and cola.
+The Code.talks is one of the largest developer conferences in Europe.
+Each year, it takes place in a cinema in Hamburg -- free popcorn included! ePages developers with an office in walking distance are Code.talks regulars, appreciating the insights and inspiration.
-It lasted two days with various and exciting topics on different themes distributed across ten tracks.
-A broad range of topics covered IT Management, DevOps, Security, Backend and Frontend Development, Software Architecture, and UX Design.
+The diverse topics are distributed across ten tracks covering Management, DevOps, Security, Backend/Frontend Development, Software Architecture, and UX Design.
 It is a good opportunity to talk with other developers from different companies, share work and life experience, learn something new, have fun and dance at the evening party.

-## Blub

-asdasd

 ## All your money belongs to us - Denis Hamann